 Ya.
 B. Zeldovich Gold Medal

-The gold medal is named after Yakov Borisovich Zeldovich (1914-1987), a world renowned physicist at the Academy of Sciences of the USSR, Moscow.
+The Gold Medal is named after Yakov Borisovich Zeldovich (1914-1987), a world renowned physicist at the Academy of Sciences of the USSR, Moscow.
 His far-reaching scientific achievements spanned many fields ranging from physical chemistry to nuclear and particle physics, and finally astrophysics and cosmology.
 Zeldovich worked on the theory of ignition, combustion, and detonation.
 He achieved important results in the theory of nuclear chain reactions.
 He also discovered an oxidation of nitrogen mechanism, known in physical chemistry as Thermal NO Mechanism or the Zeldovich Mechanism.

 Recipients